moq-wg/moq-transport/draft-lcurley-warp.md

 ## Relay Discovery and Failover

-Relays are discovered via application defined ways that is out of scope of this document.
+Relays are discovered via application defined ways that are out of scope of this document.
 A Relay that wants to shutdown can send a message to the client with the address of new relay.
 Client moves to the new relay with all of its Subscriptions and then Client unsubscribes from old relay and closes connection to it.